PierreRouge/Cascaded-U-Net-for-vessel-segmentation/README.md

-# Cascaded-U-Net-for-vessel-segmentation
+# Cascaded U-Net for vessel segmentation
-by Pierre Rougé, Nicolas Passat, Odyssée Merveille
+by [Pierre Rougé](https://github.com/PierreRouge), Nicolas Passat, Odyssée Merveille

 Code associated with the paper Cascaded Multitask U-Net using topological loss for vessel segmentation and centerline extraction.